-In a technology driven world with rapid scientific progress, novelty seems to hold little fort, as things, processes and systems grow outdated in remarkably short spans of time: the floppy disk, why even the video CD, once the promise of future, are already in a decade, relics of the past.
+In a technology driven world with rapid scientific progress, novelty rarely lasts long.
+Things, processes and systems grow outdated in remarkably short spans of time: the floppy disk, why even the video CD, once the promise of future, already in a decade, have become relics of the past.
 Caught in the midst of a changing world and the ever-growing business of entertainment, are the fast disappearing breed of video parlours.

-These makeshift theatres that enable its patrons to watch prime cinematic ventures for low and affordable prices, in relation to conventional theatres, are slowly falling out of favour due a host of factors including the coming of internet, quick previews of new releases on television and growing aspirational desires to participate in the multiplex experience.
+These makeshift theatres that allow patrons to watch prime cinematic ventures for low and affordable prices (compared to conventional theatres) are slowly falling out of favour due a host of factors including the coming of internet, quick previews of new releases on television, and growing aspirational desires to participate in the multiplex experience.

 Sheetal Mallar takes her camera to Orlem, also known as Chota Dharavi and predominantly occupied by Tamil migrants, to document some of the surviving centres in Mumbai.
 In her artist statement she writes, “There are many video parlours here showing movies, porn, cricket matches etc…For many labourers, and people who work night shifts at call centres , this is their only affordable way of enjoying cinema, which is privately run as opposed to crazy high prices at the multiplexes.
 Even though they are struggling for survival, due to piracy issues, the video parlours are an integral part of this neighbourhood.”